Reens4325/global-health-analysis/README.md

 🌐 **Live Project Website:** [https://reens4325.github.io/global-health-analysis/](https://reens4325.github.io/global-health-analysis/)

 ## Overview
-This project analyzes the relationship between national health expenditure, physician density, and life expectancy using World Bank data from 2000-2022.
-The analysis explores global trends and identifies interesting outliers.
+This project analyses the relationship between national health expenditure, physician density, and life expectancy using World Bank data from 2000-2022.
+The analysis explores global trends, with emphasis on the UK relative to other countries.

 ## Key Questions
 - How strong is the correlation between health spending and life expectancy?